go-ozzo/ozzo-validation/README.md

 * `NotEmpty`: checks if a value is not empty (neither nil nor zero)
 * `Required`: checks if a value is entered (not nil)

-The `is` sub-package imports the `govalidator` package and makes its excellent validators available as rules.
-These rules only handle strings and byte slices.
-And if a string or byte slice is empty, it is considered valid.
+The `is` sub-package provides a list of commonly used string validation rules that can be used to check if the format of a value satisfies certain requirements.
+Note that these rules only handle strings and byte slices and if a string or byte slice is empty, it is considered valid.
+You may use a `NotEmpty` rule to ensure a value is not empty.
-You may use a `NotEmpty` rule to ensure the value is not empty.
-Below is the whole list rules in the `is` package:
+Below is the whole list of the rules provided by the `is` package:

 * `Email`: validates if a string is an email or not
 * `URL`: validates if a string is a valid URL